 Tucked into a corner of a backyard, a composite-decking bench was placed in front of a mature hydrangea bush to create an appealing nook.
 Designed by Peggy Krapf of Heart's Ease Landscape and Garden Design in Toano, Virginia, the space features a bench that is set on a stone pad to create a level surface.
 Urns planted with annual color can be changed out seasonally.Continue to 22 of 23 below.

 Clean-Line Backyard Design

 Symmetry, geometric design, and organization are often key to designing small backyards.
 Christy Webber Landscapes was inspired by this Chicago homeowner's recent interior renovation--modern and using clean lines--to extend living space to the yard.
 The patio is paved with bluestone with blue-chip joints.
-A privacy fence is softened with Japanese maple trees, along with birch and spruce trees, while boxwood, rhododendron, arborvitae and pachysandra add year-round interest.Continue to 24 of 24 below.
+A privacy fence is softened with medium-sized trees, like Japanese maple trees, along with birch and spruce trees, while boxwood, rhododendron, arborvitae, and pachysandra add year-round interest.Continue to 23 of 23 below.

 Super Small Backyard Turned into a Dream